National Canadian Film Day: Canuck Stars Discuss Homegrown Cinema

 So this is kind of my family business.
-So I’m reading this and I’m sitting one afternoon reading about quantum physics and parapsychology and I go, “Would it be great to do an old-style ghost comedy but use the knowledge that people have been researching for years?”
+So I’m sitting one afternoon reading about quantum physics and parapsychology and I go, “Would it be great to do an old-style ghost comedy but use the knowledge that people have been researching for years?”
 So that was where Ghostbusters came from.

-The famed Canadian filmmaker and two-time Oscar nominee, 55, who sits on the board of NCFD, told me that, “There’s a broad section and diversity in terms of the people who are appreciating [NCFD] because they’re also seeing their own stories reflected back at them.”
+Egoyan, 58, the famed Canadian filmmaker and two-time Oscar nominee told me in 2016 that, “There’s a broad section and diversity in terms of the people who are appreciating [National Canadian Film Day] because they’re also seeing their own stories reflected back at them.”

-When I ask Egoyan which Canadian film he’d recommend people check out on NCFD, his answer comes quick:
+When I asked which Canadian film he’d recommend people check out on NCFD, his answer comes quick:

 “I love The Grey Fox.
 This is a film that was made by Phillip Borsos and it was the story of Bill Miner, this legendary sort of bank robber told in B.C. and it’s a lovely, lovely film.
 I’m so thrilled.
 That’s a revelation for people who haven’t seen it before.
 That’s a great movie.”

 “We are slightly bent.
 And I don’t think that’s a bad thing.
-We just see the world in a slightly different way,” the Can-American actor, 57, noted when I asked about Canadian sensibility in film as compared to our southern neighbours.
+We just see the world in a slightly different way,” the Can-American actor, 60, noted in 2016 when I asked about Canadian sensibility in film as compared to our American counterparts.
 “And we see the conflicts in a slightly different way – perhaps more humanely and less black and white.
 It’s more nuanced, I guess.”